bioimage-io/bioimageio-chatbot/docs/beta-testing-guidelines.md

 ## Prerequisites

 1. Please Read the [Disclaimer for BioImage.IO Chatbot](./DISCLAIMER.md).
-2. **Login with Your Email Account:** First, please create an account [here](https://ai.imjoy.io/public/apps/hypha-login/), please make sure you used the same email address that you provided in the [Sign up google form](https://forms.gle/fEnj68Rxut1VUX1Y8).
-Then login to the chatbot via the linked provided in the email we sent you.
+2. **Login with Your Email Account:** First, please create an account [here](https://ai.imjoy.io/public/apps/hypha-login/).
+Then use the chatbot via [https://bioimage.io/chat](https://bioimage.io/chat).
 If you have any issues with the login, please contact us.

 ## Beta Testing Steps